Regarding the Inspection and Quarantine Requirements for the Bell Peppers from Belgium

 3. Disposal of Non-conforming Goods

-3.2 If quarantine pests of concern to China, or any other quarantine pests, are detected, or if soil or plant debris is found, the batch will be subject to return, destruction, or appropriate pest eradication measures.
+3.1 If it is discovered that the shipment originates from unapproved cultivation bases or packing houses, the entire batch will not be permitted to enter China.3.2 If quarantine pests of concern to China, or any other quarantine pests, are detected, or if soil or plant debris is found, the batch will be subject to return, destruction, or appropriate pest eradication measures.

 3.3 If the shipment fails to meet the National Food Safety Standards of China, it will be subject to return or destruction.